JrOrOneEquals1/PowerShell-Discord-DM-manager/README.md

 ## Usage

-Before starting the PowerShell script, remember to configure your settings for keywords, browswer and timing at the top of the file.
+Before starting the PowerShell script, remember to configure your settings for keywords, browser and timing at the top of the file.

 Start the PowerShell Script as follows: